gruntwork-io/terraform-google-network/README.md

 #### Main Modules

-The two main modules are:
+The primary module is:

-* [network-management](/modules/network-management): Launch a network meant to house DevOps and other management services.
-The network includes 2 "tiers" of subnetwork, each protected by tier-appropriate network and subnetwork-level access controls such as firewall rules, routes, and Cloud NAT.
+* [vpc-network](/modules/vpc-network): Launch a network meant to house DevOps and other management services.
+The network includes 2 "tiers" of subnetwork, as well as an optional third, each protected by tier-appropriate network and subnetwork-level access controls such as firewall rules, routes, and Cloud NAT.

   * `public` - accessible from the public internet

   * `private` - only accessible from your network or private Google services

-* [network-application](/modules/network-application): Launch a network meant to house applications.
-The network includes 3 "tiers" of subnetworks, each protected by tier-appropriate network and subnetwork-level access controls such as firewall rules, routes, and Cloud NAT.

-* `public` - accessible from the public internet

-* `private app` - only accessible from within your network or private Google services

-* `private persistence` - only accessible from your network (excluding `public`) or private Google services
+  * `private persistence` - optionally configured, only accessible from your network (excluding the `public` subnetwork) or private Google services

 #### Supporting Modules